joshmorgan1000/UTKH/src/README.md

 - **Gyroscopic Dynamics:** In kutonic systems, gyroscopic effects anchor the stability of co-orbital photons.
 As their angular momentum translates into a form of rotational inertia, these forces act as a stabilizing framework that reinforces harmonic resonance.
 This gyroscopic contribution is crucial to the energy's transformation into what we observe as rest mass.

 - **Harmonic Gravity:** The resonance inherent in these flows generates a self-organizing structure that reflects gravity on a quantum scale.
-UTKH redifines gravity is not just the warping of spacetime, but rather the emergent pull of aligned energy flows in a stable system.
+UTKH redifines gravity as the emergent pull of aligned energy flows in a stable system.

 - **Building Blocks of Reality:** In this framework, particles like electrons, protons, and neutrons are not discrete "objects" but distinct resonant configurations of kutonic systems.
 Each configuration embodies a unique balance of kinetic motion, inertia, gyroscopic stability, and resonance.
 These systems exert a harmonic force that resonates with other systems according to their specific configuration and frequencies.